Spinal adjustment

 A chiropractor performs an adjustment on a patient.

 Spinal adjustment and chiropractic adjustment are terms used by chiropractors to describe their approaches to spinal manipulation, as well as some osteopaths, who use the term adjustment.
-Research has shown that chiropractic care is effective for musculoskeletal conditions.
-However, claims about treating non-musculoskeletal conditions are not supported by evidence.
+There is no good evidence that chiropractic manipulation is effective in helping manage lower back pain.
+A 2011 critical evaluation of 45 systematic reviews concluded that the data included in the study "fail[ed] to demonstrate convincingly that spinal manipulation is an effective intervention for any condition."

 Spinal adjustments were among many chiropractic techniques invented in the 19th century by Daniel David Palmer, the founder of chiropractic.
 Claims made for the benefits of spinal adjustments range from temporary, palliative (pain relieving) effects to long term wellness and preventive care.